Kansas’ top court rejects 2 anti-abortion laws, bolstering a state right to abortion access

 The 2019 ruling came in the early stages of the lawsuit over the 2015 ban.
 The justices kept the law on hold but sent the case back to the trial court to examine the ban further.
 A trial judge said the law could not stand.

 Three of the court's seven justices joined the court since the 2019 decision.
-All three were appointed by Democratic Gov. Laura Kelly, a strong abortion-rights supporter, but one of the three, Justice K.J.
-Wall, removed himself from the cases.
+All three were appointed by Democratic Gov. Laura Kelly, a strong abortion-rights supporter, but one of the three — Wall — removed himself from the cases.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.